 These reports will be forwarded to your spine surgeon in Mexico, who will analyze them and prepare a treatment plan.
-Your CM will then send you a cost estimate of the surgery.

 Step 3: Medical Trip Planning

-Once you approve the treatment, we will send you a travel itinerary from day 1 to last day.
+Once you approve the treatment, we will send you a travel itinerary from day 1 to the last day.

 Step 4: Arrival in Mexico

 - Pick-up from the nearest airport